skiano/president/README.md

 * Goals
   * Players are trying to get rid of all their cards
   * Players exit the game when the run out of cards
-  * The last player with cards looses
+  * The last player holdind cards looses

 * Rules
   * You can play a single card or multiples __if they are all the same numeric value__